Sebazzz/Guiders-JS/README.md

 offset: fine tune the position of the guider, e.g. { left:0, top: -10 }
 onClose: (optional) additional function to call if a guider is closed by the x button, close button, or escape key
 onHide: (optional) additional function to call when the guider is hidden
-onShow: (optional) additional function to call before the guider is shown
+onShow: (optional) additional function to call before the guider is shown.
+Parameters: function (guider, next), next - callback that should be call at the end
 overlay: (optional) if true, an overlay will pop up between the guider and the rest of the page
 position: (optional / required if using attachTo) clock position at which the guider should be attached to the html element.
 Can also use a description keyword (such as "topLeft" for 11 or "bottom" for 6)
 shouldSkip: (optional) if this function evaluates to true, the guider will be skipped